The Transformative Power of Nature

-The City of SaIinas' ratio of parkland to its 150,000 inhabitants is far below other densely populated cities.
+The City of SaIinas’ ratio of parkland to its 150,000 inhabitants is far below other densely populated cities.
 Whereas Los Angeles and San Francisco have 6.2 and 6.6 acres of parkland, respectively, for each 1,000 residents, and San Jose has 16.6 acres, Salinas has only 2.9 acres per 1,000 residents.
-During 2012 there were a total of 21 murders in Salinas, nearly 14 murders per 100,000 residents, compared to California’s statewide average of 5 murders per 100,000 residents.
+During 2012 there was a total of 21 murders in Salinas, nearly 14 murders per 100,000 residents, compared to California’s statewide average of five murders per 100,000 residents.
 As of early August, there had been 15 murders in the city during 2013.

 Not a Camp

 With the goal of enriching the lives of Salinas Valley youth through the healing powers of nature, BSLT began running its overnight programs in the summer of 2013.
 The program is designed for a group of 20 to 25 children at one time, most of whom are Hispanic and living in urban neighborhoods where they have limited access to natural environments.